-In addition to serving as a columnist, editor and national correspondent for the Chicago Sun-Times, Cose has been a contributor and press critic for Time magazine, president and chief executive officer of the Institute for Journalism Education, chief writer on management and workplace issues for USA Today (where he has also served as an occasional columnist and member of the board of contributors) and a member of the editorial board of the Detroit Free Press.
-He has also been a fellow at the Gannett Center for Media Studies at Columbia University, at the National Research Council/National Academy of Sciences, a senior fellow and director of energy policy studies at the Washington-based Joint Center for Political Studies, and a consultant to the Ford and Rockefeller Foundations.
+He began his career at the age of 19 with the Chicago Sun-Times, where he was a columnist, editor and national correspondent.
+He has been a contributor and press critic for Time magazine, president and chief executive officer of the Institute for Journalism Education, chief writer on management and workplace issues for USA Today (where he also served as an occasional columnist and member of the board of contributors) and a member of the editorial board of the Detroit Free Press.
+He’s been a fellow at the Gannett Center for Media Studies at Columbia University, at the National Research Council/National Academy of Sciences, a senior fellow and director of energy policy studies at the Washington-based Joint Center for Political Studies, and a consultant to the Ford and Rockefeller Foundations.

-Cose’s latest book, The End of Anger, a meditation on race, class and privilege will be published by HarperCollins in June 2011.
-Jonathan Kozol, author of Savage Inequalities, described The End of Anger as a “tremendously important book -gracefully done, painfully perceptive and, as always in his writing, fearless in its honesty about the ways that black and white Americans continue to be distanced from each other even at the topmost levels of success.”
+Cose’s most recent non-fiction book, The End of Anger, is a meditation on race, class and generational change, which incorporates research from his ground-breaking study on Harvard MBAs.
+It was published by the Ecco imprint of HarperCollins in June 2011, with the paperback edition published in May 2012.
+It is “a tremendously important book -gracefully done, painfully perceptive and, as always in his writing, fearless in its honesty about the ways that black and white Americans continue to be distanced from each other even at the topmost levels of success,” wrote Jonathan Kozol, author of Savage Inequalities.
+Daily Kos, the popular website, proclaimed it, “most important book of 2011, hands down.”
 Diane McWhorter, who won a Pulitzer Prize for Carry Me Home, called it “the most authoritative accounting I’ve seen of where our country stands in its unending quest to resolve the racial dilemma on which it was founded.”

 In May 2004 the Rockefeller Foundation issued Beyond Brown v.
-Board: The Final Battle for Excellence in American Education-a major report authored by Cose on the legacy of the historic Brown v.
+Board: The Final Battle for Excellence in American Education-a major report he authored on the legacy of the historic Brown v.
 Board of Education school desegregation decision and the current challenges facing American educators.
 The report was the basis of a Newsweek cover feature and for a David Broder column and other stories in the national press.
-In November 2006, the Institute for Justice and Journalism at USC’s Annenberg School published Cose’s Killing Affirmative Action: Would ending it really result in a better, more perfect Union?
-That report, featured in several newspaper and in Newsweek magazine, examined California’s 10-year experience living with Proposition 209, the measure that ended affirmative action in the public sector in California.
+In November 2006, the Institute for Justice and Journalism at USC’s Annenberg School published Killing Affirmative Action: Would ending it really result in a better, more perfect Union? his report, featured in several newspaper and in Newsweek magazine, examined California’s 10-year experience living with Proposition 209, the measure that ended affirmative action in its public sector.